Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/faq.md

 Make sure that your CPU supports AVX/AVX2.
 As a UE5 game, Brickadia explicitly requires this functionality on your CPU.

 ## Is there a list of console commands anywhere?
-Not officially, but you can press `` ` `` (the key usually located above tab on your keyboard) to open the console in game to see auto-completions.
+Not officially, but we are working to create one [here](dedicated-servers.md#dedicated-server-commands).

+You can also press `` ` `` (the key usually located above tab on your keyboard) to open the console in game to see auto-completions.
 Most of the commands available on the client are also available on the server console.

 ## How do I switch the base map?